Packed Bed Reactor Experiment (PBRE) - 02.25.15

 Previous ISS Missions

-Currently, there are no design methodologies for two-phase flow in packed beds in zero-gravity.
-Consequently, two-phase flow equipment for space applications cannot be optimally designed, leading to excess weight and energy consumption from overdesign.
+- Currently, there are no design methodologies for two-phase flow in packed beds in microgravity.
+Consequently, two-phase flow equipment for space applications cannot be optimally designed, leading to excess weight; unnecessary energy consumption; and reduced operational life.

-The flight experiment will provide critical hydrodynamic information for a project with a broader scope which includes reduced gravity aircraft and ground-based (1-g) experiments.
+Flight experiments can provide critical hydrodynamic information for a project with a broader scope which includes reduced gravity aircraft and ground-based (1 g) experiments.
 The main objective of the overall project is to develop and validate macroscopic equations that can be used in partial and microgravity conditions to accurately predict flow pattern transitions; pressure drops; and mass transfer rates in chemical and biological reactors in which gas-liquid flows occur through randomly packed beds.
-The hydrodynamic investigations addressed in this experiment will focus on the transitions between flow regimes (e.g., bubbly-to-pulse flow transition) and the associated pressure gradients over the range of relevant operating regimes of the PBRs (e.g., liquid and gas flow rates, particle sizes, and fluid viscosities).
-These design tools will provide a fundamental understanding of these phenomena in low gravity.
+The hydrodynamic investigations addressed in the Packed Bed Reactor Experiment (PBRE) focus on the transitions between flow regimes (e.g., bubbly-to-pulse flow transition) and the associated pressure gradients over the range of relevant operating regimes of the PBRs (e.g., liquid and gas flow rates, particle sizes, and fluid viscosities).
+These design tools provide a fundamental understanding of these phenomena in low gravity.^ back to top

 Water-recovery systems, fuel cells and other equipment on the International Space Station use packed bed reactors, but currently none are designed to handle both liquid and gas at the same time.
-With improved understanding of how packed bed two-phase flow works in microgravity, scientists are able to design more efficient, lightweight thermal management, air scrubbing, and water recycling systems that use less energy, benefiting the Space Station and future lunar and Mars missions.
+With improved understanding of how packed bed two-phase flow works in microgravity, scientists are be able to design more efficient, lightweight thermal management and life support systems that use less energy, benefiting the Space Station and future lunar and Mars missions.

 Design rules for gas-liquid flows through packed columns are well developed on Earth (i.e., for normal gravity) but lacking for reduced or zero gravity.
 The Packed Bed Reactor Experiment seeks to fill this knowledge gap by studying the hydrodynamics of gas-liquid flows in zero gravity through packed columns.
 By understanding how gravity affects gas-liquid flows through packed columns (or packed beds, as they are known in the industry) better, more predictive correlations for pressure drops and flow regime maps can be developed with the proper gravity-dependent terms included.

-Real time downlink is not required, but downlink between test runs will be needed to verify proper experimental operation; review camera zoom, aperture and focus settings; and to determine new test conditions.
-The minimum set of data to downlink includes the gas and liquid flow rates; test section temperature and pressure, and a single NTSC video feed, with ground commanded switching between all high speed video recording systems utilizing an NTSC output option.
-Uplink data will include information to revise controllable test conditions based on evaluation of test results.
+Crew member involvement is required for initial installation and setup for the experiment.
+Additional time is required to change out test sections or hard drives.
+All operational functions will be controlled from ground.
+Near-real time downlink is required to verify proper experimental operation; review camera zoom, aperture and focus settings; and to determine new test conditions.
+The minimum set of data to downlink includes the gas and liquid flow rates; test section temperature and pressure, and a single NTSC video feed.
+Uplink data include information to revise controllable test conditions based on evaluation of test results.
 No telerobotics are required.

 Ground Based Results Publications